notaryproject/specifications/requirements/scenarios.md

 1. How a registry implements the rollback to the previously secured state is a differentiating capability.
    The scenario simply calls out a compromise that must be discoverable through forensic logging of who, when and what was pushed.
    The logged updates must include previous digests that represented updated tags allowing a registry, or external tools, to reset its original state.
-1. A registry may choose to make repos, or the entire registry, restricted to pushing only signed content, and potentially only signed content with one or more keys.
+2. A registry may choose to restrict repositories or the entire registry to pushing only signed content, and potentially only signed content with one or more keys.
+With this, attackers cannot push unsigned content to the registry, mitigating the threat described by scenario #7.
-   The Notary Project doesn't require this capability, rather highlights the scenario for registry operators to innovate means to secure from this scenario.

 #### Scenario #7.1: Repository Compromise - Mutable Tags Modified